 Wareable verdict:Moov Now review.

 Now available outside China, the Mi Band Pulse is cheap and cheerful, yet somehow manages to pack heart rate monitoring onto the wrist for an astonishing price.
 Xiaomi has shifted more than a million of its bands in China alone, making this possibly the ultimate fitness tracker.

 Feature check: HR tracking, steps, sleep, smart alarms, incoming call alerts.

 This everyday sports wearable blends fitness and sports features with reliable notifications in a reasonably priced package.
 It's not exactly a looker, but don't let that put you off – the Vivoactive HR uses GPS to accurately track running, cycling and swimming with live pace and distances.
 It's not perfect – the screen is dull and the heart rate tracking can't beat a chest strap – but as an easy to live with sports companion with access to Garmin Connect, this is a brilliant buy.

 Feature check: Daily steps, 24/7 heart rate, GPS run/bike/golf tracking, notifications.

 Wareable verdict:Garmin Vivoactive HR review.

 Best for screen quality

 When it comes to that AMOLED panel on the front your fitness tracker, the new Samsung Gear Fit2 rules the roost.
-With so many fitness trackers trading quality colour displays in favour of longer battery life, it makes for a rather dull looking crowd.
+With so many fitness trackers trading quality colour displays in favour of longer battery life, they can make for a rather dull-looking crowd.
 The Gear Fit2 bucks that trend with a sumptuous 1.5-inch screen with an eye-popping 432 x 216, 322 pixels per inch screen.